Institution of Engineering and Technology

 The Institution of Engineering and Technology (IET) is a multidisciplinary professional engineering institution.
-The IET was formed in 2006 from two separate institutions: the Institution of Electrical Engineers (IEE), dating back to 1871, and the Institution of Incorporated Engineers (IIE) dating back to 1884.
-Its worldwide membership is currently in excess of 158,000 in 153 countries.
-The IET's main offices are in Savoy Place in London, England, and at Michael Faraday House in Stevenage, England.
+The IET was formed in 2006 from two separate institutions: the Institution of Electrical Engineers (IEE), dating back to 1871, and the Institute of Incorporated Engineers (IIE), dating back to 1884.
+Its worldwide membership is currently in excess of 156,000 in 148 countries.
+The IET's main offices are in Savoy Place in London, England, and at Futures Place in Stevenage, England.

 In the United Kingdom, the IET has the authority to establish professional registration for the titles of Chartered Engineer, Incorporated Engineer, Engineering Technician, and ICT Technician, as a licensed member institution of the Engineering Council.

 The IET is registered as a charity in England, Wales and Scotland.

 Formation

 Discussions started in 2004 between the IEE and the IIE about merging to form a new institution.
 In September 2005, both institutions held votes of the merger and the members voted in favour (73.5% IEE, 95.7% IIE).
 This merger also needed government approval, so a petition was then made to the Privy Council of the United Kingdom for a Supplemental Charter, to allow the creation of the new institution.
 This was approved by the Privy Council on 14 December 2005, and the new institution emerged on 31 March 2006.

+The IET is the result of mergers and absorptions between over forty institutions since 1871.